-“Alright, but even with most people’s souls disappearing when they die,” Alazne insists, “wouldn’t the mere passage of time have accumulated a tremendous amount of ghosts in the afterlife?”
+“Alright, but even with most people’s souls disappearing when they die, wouldn’t the mere passage of time have accumulated a tremendous amount of ghosts in the afterlife?”

 I find myself smiling.
-I love being able to talk to Alazne about a place I’ve wasted two decades in.
+I love being able to talk to Alazne about a place in which I’ve wasted two decades.

-“That plane is indeed quite crowded with ghosts, although not as many as you are thinking.
+“That plane is indeed quite crowded with ghosts, although fewer than you are thinking.
 Some ghosts refer to it as the Calm Depths of the Afterlife for a reason.
 There’s no water in it, but it’s not nearly as overpopulated as one might assume.
-Ghosts can’t kill each other, only drive you nuts, so if a ghost finds some abandoned ruin that the living wouldn’t bother with, that ghost could live in relative peace for eternity.
-There are few of what one could call ‘wrath spirits’, whose entire purpose seems to rage against whatever they consider ‘the machine’, including other ghosts.
+Ghosts can’t kill each other, only drive you nuts, so if a ghost finds some abandoned ruin with which the living wouldn’t bother, that ghost could live in relative peace for eternity.
+There are few of what one could call ‘wrath spirits’, whose entire purpose is to rage against whatever they consider ‘the machine’, including other ghosts.
 One could think that nature figured that those who go through the trouble of haunting are doing so out of a sense of purpose or duty, and they should be provided for accordingly.”

 As Alazne stutters for a moment trying to digest everything I just poured into her ears, I want to hit myself.
 Shut up, moron!
 How on earth are you supposed to have learned this information?